LORT3 – Frodo’s Quest: Embracing Life’s Challenges – A Lord of the Rings Spiritual Retreat w/ Fr. Timothy Gallagher – Discerning Hearts Podcast

 Visit here to discover more!

 Fr.
 Timothy Gallagher and Kris McGregor continue a 20-part series on the various Struggles in the Spiritual Life.
-This episode explores spiritual discouragement and a form of spiritual desolation that takes on the form of tiredness and exhaustion.
+This episode explores spiritual discouragement and various forms of dryness in the spiritual life, focusing on growth in prayer.

 You can pick up a copy of the book here: